Unity-Technologies/com.unity.multiplayer.docs/docs/terms-concepts/distributed-authority.md

 ## Session ownership

-When using the distributed authority topology, it is necessary to have a single dedicated client who is responsible for managing and synchronizing global game state-related tasks.
+When using the distributed authority topology, it's necessary to have a single dedicated client that's responsible for managing and synchronizing global game state-related tasks.
 This client is referred to as the session owner.

-The initial session owner is the first client who joins when the session is created.
-If this client disconnects during the game, a new session owner will be automatically selected and promoted from within all the clients who are currently connected.
+The initial session owner is the first client that joins when the session is created.
+If this client disconnects during the game, a new session owner is automatically selected and promoted from within the clients that are currently connected.

 ## More information about distributed authority